balena-io-experimental/balena-migrate/README.md

 Non unit specfic parameters can be supplied as defaults when starting **migdb-migrate**.
 Options given to **migdb-migrate** are defaults that will be used for all units if not overridden by unit files.

-Eg. if all devices use the same user and congfig directory, starting **migdb-migrate** as follows will supply a default user and configuration:
+Eg. if all devices use the same user and config directory, starting **migdb-migrate** as follows will supply a default user and configuration:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```migdb-migrate --user=pi --mig-cfg-dir=./migratecfg```